graysonkent/graysonkent.github.io/_posts/2017-05-02-how-to-fix-npm-hung-on-addRemoteTarball.md

  7. Delete the second string after the `;`
  8. Click OK.
  9. Restart your `cmd` prompt or program you are using to access `npm`

+Now you can install packages like normal, but just remember to set the path of `TMP` back if you need it for a program like I do.